custom-cards/bar-card/README.md

 | bar-card-card | The root bar of each defined entity containing all elements.
 | bar-card-background | Contains bar and any elements `outside` of the bar.
 | bar-card-backgroundbar | The background of the bar.
-| bar-card-current | The filled part of the bar.
+| bar-card-currentbar | The filled part of the bar.
 | bar-card-contentbar | Contains all elements `inside` of the bar.
 | ha-icon | Icon element.
 | bar-card-iconbar | Contains ha-icon.
 | bar-card-title | Title element.
-| bar-card-minvalue | Min value element.
+| bar-card-min | Min value element.
 | bar-card-divider | Min/Max divider element.
-| bar-card-maxvalue | Max value element.
+| bar-card-max | Max value element.
 | bar-card-value | Value element.
 | bar-card-animationbar | Animated part of the bar.
 | bar-card-targetbar | Target bar element.